IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grids-header.md

 The Ignite UI for {Platform} Data Grid is not just for high-volume and real-time data.
 It is a feature-rich {Platform} grid that gives you capabilities that you would never be able to accomplish with so little code on your own.

-This example demonstrates a few of the data grid’s key features:
+Here are a few of the data grid’s key features:

 <div class="divider--half"></div>